System Design Space

 Focus: Baseline preventive controls

-Outcome: Security gates in CI/CD, hardened configuration baselines, and unified secret/token lifecycle policy.
+Outcome: Security gates in CI/CD, hardened configuration baseline, and unified secret/token lifecycle policy.

 3